carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     -   [Swift](https://developer.apple.com/documentation/swift_packages), as a
         distributable unit.

-#### Strict association between the filesystem path and library/namespace
+#### No association between the filesystem path and library/namespace

 Several languages create a strict association between the method for pulling in an API and the path to the file that provides it.
 For example: